Volunteering Teams in high priority areas

 Eligible activities

-– Volunteering Teams are solidarity activities that allow groups of minimum 5 participants to volunteer together for a period between 2 weeks and 2 months.
-Composition of the team should be international (including participants from at least two different countries) with at least a quarter of team members coming from countries that are different from the country where the activity takes place.
+– Volunteering Teams are solidarity activities that allow teams of participants coming from at least two different countries to volunteer together for a period between 2 weeks and 2 months.
 In volunteering teams, European Solidarity Corps’ volunteers will carry out tasks for a project over a short period of time.
-Despite their shorter duration, these activities will be valuable both for the individuals and for the communities benefitting from this service.
-Volunteers will carry out the activity in a group.
-This can be an incentive for youngsters who do not feel ready to embark into challenging experiences on their own.
-The activity will be shorter in its duration.
-This can foster the participation of those youngsters who cannot commit for a long period of time because of their studies or jobs, but still want to be of help for the community.
+Despite their shorter duration, these activities will be valuable both for the individuals and for the communities benefitting from this service;

 – Complementary activities are relevant side activities designed to add value and augment the results of the project as well as to strengthen its impact on the local, regional, and/or European level.
 These complementary activities also aim at raising awareness of the value of volunteering for young people and for communities as well as at strengthening the recognition of the skills and competences gained by the volunteers.